wangfowen/owenwangdotcom/_posts/2015-02-01-friendshipping.md

 had already been drained from all the socializing, so when we spoke, I was not in the proper state and it was hard for us to hit it off.

+If you find you're often not in this mindset, don't use it as an excuse to avoid meeting new people.
+Try to get yourself in the mindset.
+It can take practice.
+I personally find if I eat and sleep better, I'm more sociable.

 ##2.
 Build rapport##

 Surprisingly, not everyone shares the exact same interests as me.
 Conversation doesn't work out when one person talks about something of interest to them, but the other person doesn't care.
-When there's no reciprocated caring, that's where the "small talk and how is your weekend crap" occurs.
+When one or both sides don't care, that's where the "small talk and how is your weekend crap" occurs.

 One way to solve this is to find common interests we can both talk about and care about.
+Ask open ended questions to discover more about the person.
+Every new piece of information could potentially be a branch for another discussion.
+But try not to rapid-fire too many questions.
+Then it might seem like an interrogation.

-But if we can't find one, another way is to try to care about their interests.
+If we can't find common ground, another way is to try to take an interest in their interests.
 If I don't know anything about the subject, it's a good chance to learn something new about it!
-Making an effort to listen and actually care goes a long way.
+Making an effort to listen and genuinely care goes a long way.

 If you can't find a common interest, and even when you try to probe and learn